bje-/NEMO/README.md

 ### Evolution strategy

-The benefit of an evolutionary approach is that NEMO in searching for the least-cost solution, NEMO can also explore "near-optimal" resource mixes.
+The benefit of an evolutionary approach is that while NEMO is searching for the least-cost solution, NEMO can also explore "near-optimal" resource mixes.

 NEMO no longer uses genetic algorithms, but has adopted the better performing [CMA-ES](https://en.wikipedia.org/wiki/CMA-ES) method.